MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 CE feedback learns which CE model assumptions are optimal over time and then apply the historically most correct assumption:

-1. CE feedback **identifies** model-related assumptions and evaluates whether they are accurate for repeating queries.
+1. CE feedback **identifies** model-related assumptions and evaluates whether they're accurate for repeating queries.

 2. If an assumption looks incorrect, a subsequent execution of the same query is tested with a query plan that adjusts the impactful CE model assumption and **verifies** if it helps.